 What are the trends in wastes and their effects on human health and the environment?

-Virtually every resident, organization, and human activity in the United States generates some type of waste.
-Many different types of waste are generated, including municipal solid waste, agricultural and animal waste, medical waste, radioactive waste, hazardous waste, industrial non-hazardous waste, construction and demolition debris, extraction and mining waste, oil and gas production waste, fossil fuel combustion waste, and sewage sludge (see Glossary for detailed descriptions of these wastes).
+Virtually every resident, organization, and human activity in the U.S. generates some type of waste.
+Many different types of waste are generated, including municipal solid waste, hazardous waste, industrial non-hazardous waste, agricultural and animal waste, medical waste, radioactive waste, construction and demolition debris, extraction and mining waste, oil and gas production waste, fossil fuel combustion waste, and sewage sludge (see Glossary for detailed descriptions of these wastes).

 The amount of waste produced is influenced by economic activity, consumption, and population growth.
-Developed societies, such as the United States, generally produce large amounts of municipal solid waste (e.g., food wastes, packaged goods, disposable goods, used electronics) and commercial and industrial wastes (e.g., demolition debris, incineration residues, refinery sludges).
-Among industrialized nations, the United States generates the largest amount of municipal solid waste per person on a daily basis.1
+Developed societies, such as the U.S., generally produce large amounts of municipal solid waste (e.g., food wastes, packaged goods, disposable goods, used electronics) and commercial and industrial wastes (e.g., demolition debris, incineration residues, refinery sludges).
+Among industrialized nations, the U.S. is one of the largest generators of municipal solid waste per person on a daily basis.1

 Waste generation, in most cases, represents inefficient use of materials.
 Tracking trends in the quantity, composition, and effects of these materials provides insight into the efficiency with which the nation uses (and reuses) materials and resources and provides a means to better understand the effects of wastes on human health and ecological condition.

-Once generated, wastes must be managed through reuse, recycling, storage, treatment, and/or disposal.
+Once generated, wastes must be managed through reuse, recycling, storage, treatment, energy recovery, and/or disposal or other releases to the environment.
 Most municipal solid wastes and hazardous wastes are managed in land disposal units.
-For hazardous wastes, land disposal includes landfills, surface impoundments, land treatment, land farming, and underground injection.
+For hazardous and industrial wastes, land disposal includes landfills, surface impoundments, land treatment, land farming, and underground injection.